 Strengthen the capacity of public institutions and civil society regarding public data to improve quality, accountability and transparency in the delivery of public goods and services.

 Innovation and Civic Technologies for Increased Transparency in Government Services

-The COVID-19 pandemic posed unprecedented challenges in public health, education, and the economy, forcing governments to implement urgent countermeasures.
+The COVID-19 pandemic posed unprecedented challenges to public health, education, and the economy, forcing governments to implement urgent countermeasures.

-The Trust for the Americas and the Organization of American States have been working with the Costa Rican government since 2015 to support its transition from an Open Government to an Open State.
-The exercise of open government practices, as well as the promotion of collaboration, transparency, citizen participation and trust between citizens and the government, contribute to generating solutions to the problems that the region faces today.
+Since 2015, The Trust for the Americas and the Organization of American States has worked with the Costa Rican government to support the transition from an Open Government to an Open State.
+The exercise of open government practices and the promotion of collaboration, transparency, citizen participation, and trust between citizens and the government contribute to generating solutions to the problems that the region faces today.
 As a result, this project seeks to maximize efficiency, improve communications, and promote transparency in the use of resources during the COVID-19 recovery.

-The project seeks to create effective collaboration spaces between governments, civil society organizations, academia and the private sector to promote the development of innovative solutions, focused on the post-pandemic recovery phase, using civic technologies and the use of open data to improve the quality and reach of government services.
+The project seeks to create effective collaboration spaces between governments, civil society organizations, academia, and the private sector to promote the development of innovative solutions focused on the post-pandemic recovery phase, using civic technologies and open data to improve the quality and reach of government services.

 Increase transparency, inclusivity and efficiency of government services through civic engagement and innovation.